jcaldeira-iot/IoT-For-Beginners-Micropython/4-manufacturing/lessons/3-run-fruit-detector-edge/README.md

 ### Task - create the deployment manifest

-1. Create a new file called `deployment.json` somewhere on your computer.
+1. Create a new file called `deployment.json` inside the folder where you unzipped the model that you downloaded from Custom Vision.

 1. Add the following to this file: